 - PMI will mail you certificate and other goodies to accompany your PMP.

 A failing test score is not a failure!!
 You only truly fail when you give up.
 Remember, the test was designed to only achieve a certain level of passing attempts.
 Also remember, it was designed expecting test takers to already be experienced expert level project managers.
 You should take the opportunity to take the exam again.
-See http://pmstudent.com/4-steps-to-recover-from-a-pmp-exam-fail/.
+See 4 Steps to Recover from a PMP Exam Fail (PMStudent.com) and 10 Tips for Passing the PMP Exam…the Second Time (Watermark Learning).

 The books listed here were used for classes relating to the 4th Edition of the PMBOK.
 Look for the most current editions if planning to sit for the exam after 7/31/2013.
 See The Project Pro’s Bookstore, PMP Prep shelf for these and other titles.